Radnen/link.js/README.md

 ```

 Which turns out to greatly impact the overall execution speed of the library.
 Presently it knows to do this only
 on a few operations (map and filter/where), but in time will grow as needed.
-The optimizer also takes some time to
+Optimization also takes some time to
 work.
-The optimizer is ran while the chain is built.
+Optimization happens as the chain is built.
 It is not a thing that runs on its own before the chain is
 executed.
 The time it takes to create the chain somewhat reduces it's execution speed in a loop, so I suggest to
 create the chain outside of intense loops to maximize performance.
 (See: /benchmark for details.)